QubesOS/qubes-doc/basics_dev/gsod.md

 Everyone is encouraged to add ideas to this list, either by [editing this page directly][gsod.md] (preferred) or by replying to [this thread][gsod-2019-thread] (then we'll add it to this page for you).
 (See our [Documentation Guidelines] for general information about how to submit changes to the documentation, and see [Help, Support, and Mailing Lists] for information about our mailing lists.)

+We currently have [over a hundred open documentation issues][doc-issues] in our issue tracker.
+Please feel free to use these for project ideas, as appropriate.

 Here's a suggested template for adding project ideas:

 ```